camunda/camunda-docs-manual/content/user-guide/model-api/cmmn-model-api/read-a-model.md

 ---

-If you already created a CMMN model and want to process it by the CMMN model API you can import it with the following methods.
+If you already created a CMMN model and want to process it through the CMMN model API, you can import it with the following methods.

 ```java